 This issue has been reported by many NextJS users on GitHub (discussion #17919, issue #4477).
 The proposed solutions are:

-1. Use <a> tags instead of <Link> tags to direct to this page.
-This fixes the issue by removing client-side navigation (less performant) and requires wide-ranging changes to the entire project, which can also be hard to verify for any future changes.
+tags to direct to this page.
+This fixes the issue by removing client-side navigation (less performant) and requires wide-ranging changes to the entire project, which can also be hard to verify for any future changes. - Use

-2. Use <Head> or <Script> components provided for NextJS.
-In my case, this doesn't suit my need because I need the script of my package to be in the body in order for the script to make changes to the DOM relative to its own positioning in the DOM.
+components provided for NextJS.
+In my case, this doesn't suit my need because I need the script of my package to be in the body in order for the script to make changes to the DOM relative to its own positioning in the DOM. - Use

 The root cause